Building High-Performance PHP Applications with Swoole in ServBay

 // Register 'message' event

-// Triggered when the server receives a WebSocket message from a client
+// Triggered when the server receives a WebSocket message from client

-// $frame contains message info; $frame->data is the message content, $frame->fd is the client file descriptor
+// $frame contains message info, $frame->data is the content, $frame->fd is client's file descriptor

 $server->on("message", function (Server $server, Frame $frame) {